-Complaints against academy staff (except the Principal/Headteacher) should be made in the first instance to the Principal/Headteacher via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance to the Headteacher via the school office.
 Please mark any complaint in writing as 'Private and Confidential'.

-Complaints that involve or are about the Principal/Headteacher should be addressed to the Chair of the Local Academy Committee (LAC) at the respective academy, via the school office.
+Complaints that involve or are about the Headteacher should be addressed to the Trust Governance Professional at the Trust's central office (Unit H, Pattern Shop, Trevoarn, Hayle, TR27 4EZ) or via email to info@leadingedgeacademies.org.
 Please mark any complaint in writing as 'Private and Confidential'.

-Complaints about the Chair of the LAC, any individual governor or the whole governing body should be addressed to the Clerk to the respective LAC via the school office.
+Complaints about the Chair of the Local Academy Committee ('LAC'), any individual governor or the whole governing body should be addressed to the Clerk to the respective LAC via the school office.
 Please mark any complaint in writing as Private and Confidential.

 Complaints about the Chief Operations Officer (COO) should be made to the CEO via the Trust central office.
-Please mark any complaint in writing as Private and Confidential.
+Please mark any complaint in writing as 'Private and Confidential'.

-Complaints that involve or are about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of the Trust Board via the Trust office.
+Complaints that involve or are about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Trust Governance Professional via the Trust's central office.
 Please mark any complaint in writing as 'Private and Confidential'.

-Complaints about the Chair of the Trust Board, or the whole Trust Board should be addressed to the Clerk to the Trust Board via the Trust office.
+Complaints about the Chair of the Trust Board, or the whole Trust Board should be addressed to the Trust Governance Professional via the Trust's central office.
 Please mark any complaint in writing as 'Private and Confidential'.

 For ease of use, a template complaint form is included at the end of this procedure (see Appendix 1).
-If you require help with completing the form, please contact the school office.
+If you require help with completing the form, please contact either the school office or Trust Governance Professional as appropriate.
 You can also ask a third-party organisation like the Citizens Advice to help you.